scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   * Concatenation of a left parenthesis (`(`), a tag and a right parenthesis (`)`).
     If the definition is not overloaded, the tag is empty.
+    Two definitions are overloaded if they have the same name and both require a disambiguator.
 If the definition is overloaded, the tag is computed from the order of appearance of overloads in the source code (see "Function declarations and definitions" below for an example):
       * Empty string for the definition that appears first.
       * `+1` for the definition that appears second.